Style Guide Primer

 • Zipped files of signature fonts

-• Company biography text (two versions: one longer and
+• Company biography text (two versions: one longer and one short)

 Consistent Branding